Film title design

 Film title design is a term describing the craft and design of motion picture title sequences.
-Since the beginning of the film form, it has been an essential part of any motion picture.
+Since the beginning of the film form, it has been important to motion picture.
 Originally a motionless piece of artwork called title art, it slowly evolved into an artform of its own.

+A main title designer is the designer of the movie title.
+It has often been classified as motion graphics, title design, title sequences and animated credits.
+The title sequence is often presented through animated visuals and kinetic type while the credits are introduced on screen.

 History

 In the beginning, main title design consisted of the movie studio's name and/or logo and the presentation of the main characters along with the actor's names, generally using that same artwork presented on title cards.
 Most independent or major studio had their own title art logo used as the background for their screen credits and they used it almost exclusively on every movie that they produced.

 Then, early in the 1930s, the more progressive motion picture studios started to change their approach in presenting their screen credits.
-The major studios took on the challenge of improving the way they introduced their movies.
-They made the decision to present a more complete list of credits to go with a higher quality of artwork to be used in their screen credits.
+The major studios made the decision to present a more complete list of credits to go with a higher quality of artwork to be used in their screen credits.

-A main title designer is the designer of the movie title.
-The manner in which title of a movie is displayed on screen is widely considered an art form.
-It has often been classified as motion graphics, title design, title sequences and animated credits.
-The title sequence is often presented through animated visuals and kinetic type while the credits are introduced on screen.
-The Morrison Studio is a leading title sequence company in both film and TV, with great examples of title design from films such as Tim Burton's Batman (1989) and Sweeney Todd (2007) through to Creation Stories (2021).
-Led by title designers Richard Morrison and Dean Wares.

 From the mid-1930s through the late-1940s the major film studios led the way in Film Title Art by employing artists like Al Hirschfeld, George Petty, Ted Ireland (Vencentini), William Galraith Crawford, Symeon Shimin, and Jacques Kapralik.

+In the 1960s the interest in title design began to grow.
+Big studios were losing out to TV shows and needed ways to bring people back to the theater.
+With studios ready and wanting to invest more money into every part of films, title design became a great point of interest.
+A new generation of designers began to catch the attention of directors such as Alfred Hitchcock, Otto Preminger, and Stanley Donen.

+In the 1970s, the impact of computer-aided title design began to rise.
+The application of new technology and software make experimentation easier and faster, further pushing the boundaries of what designers were capable of; including the combination of animation, cinematography, graphics, special effects, and typography.

-Quality artists met this challenge by designing their artwork to "set a mood" and "capture the audience" before the movie started.
-An overall 10% jump in box-office receipts was proof that this was a profitable improvement to the introduction of their motion pictures.
+Quality artists met this challenge by designing their artwork to "set a mood" and "capture the audience" before the film started.
+An overall 10% jump in box-office receipts was an indication that this was a profitable improvement to the introduction of their motion pictures.